 For a comparison between the two systems, we’ll use an example of depositing $100 with a 100% bonus at both Maple Casino and Aladdin’s Gold Casino.
 At Maple Casino, the WR would be $100×30 = $3000.
 At Aladdin’s Gold, the WR would be $100+$100 x 20 = $4000.
 That’s quite a difference, and consider that 20% at Aladdin’s Gold is almost the lowest offered at RTG casinos, it is usually 25x or even 30x.

-Make sure you read the Terms and Conditions for any bonus you decide to take, before you start playing.
-Some bonuses don’t allow you to play certain games, and if you do, they have the right to remove the bonus and any winnings.
+Make sure you read the Terms and Conditions for any bonus you decide to take before you start playing.
+Some bonuses don’t allow you to play certain games, and if you do, they have the right to remove the bonus and any winnings, leaving you with just the deposit that you made.

 Depositing and withdrawing at online casinos is quite simple for the most part.
 I find the easiest method for Canadians to use is Instadebit.
 Though credit cards are still the most widely used and accepted, some credit card companies do not allow the use of their cards for gambling purposes, and many people prefer using a “Web Wallet” like Instadebit.